What is Hunger Day?

 In Finland:

-- A preparedness unit on a trailer: When helping in emergencies, the volunteers bring a mobile preparedness unit with them.
-These units are located all around Finland, and the funds from the Hunger Day collection are also used to equip them:
+A preparedness unit on a trailer: When helping in emergencies, the volunteers bring a mobile preparedness unit with them.
+These units are located all around Finland, and donations to the Disaster Relief Fund are used to equip them:

 Around the world: